paaszti/Wazuh-Falco-integration/README.md

 ### Rules & Decoders
 You have to apply rules `falco-rules.xml` and decoder `falco-decoder.xml` to the Wazuh Manager.\
-You can do this with Wazuh Dashboard.\
+You can do this with Wazuh Dashboard.
+* Server management -> Decoders -> Add new decoders file -> Paste content from `falco-decoder.xml` -> Save
+* Server management -> Rules -> Add new rules file -> Paste content from `falco-rules.xml` -> Save

 After applying rules and decoders, Wazuh Manager restart is required.

 ## DVWA